VirgilSecurity/virgil-iotkit/tools/virgil-trust-provisioner/README.md

 $ sudo yum install virgil-iot-sdk-tools
 ```

+#### Windows OS
+Virgil Trust Provisioner package for Windows OS is currently in development.
+To be included to information update list please contact our support email support@VirgilSecurity.com.

 ### Configure Virgil Trust Provisioner
 After the KeyManer installed, you need to set up the **provisioner.conf** file.
 By default, **provisioner.conf** file is placed in **./test_fs/** folder of the KeyManager repository.
 While it is here, every time you launch the KeyManager you have to specify the path to the config file: